Kyle-F-Brooks/i_simpa_scripts/README.md

 # I-Simpa Scripts
 Author: Kyle Brooks
-The convert_all_tool and recp_res_tool scripts are modified by Kyle Brooks and not originally written.
+The convert_all_tool, recp_res_tool and libsimpa scripts are modified by Kyle Brooks and not originally written.

 Please check my other repositories for the python 2 scripts